rcanton/avs-workshop-guide/workshop-guide/_index.md

 The next step, although simple, could be confusing and, commonly, a source of mistakes, these are a consequence of values to be selected and the default values shown in the portal.
 Please, pay special attention to the notes at the bottom of the image.

-- Please notice that we **PARTNER1** is just a **PLACEHOLDER** most likely for your organization's name and.
-Reach out to the moderators if have questions about this
+- Please notice that we **PARTNER1** is just a **PLACEHOLDER** most likely for your organization's name.
+Reach out to the moderators for guidance

 - Do not create a new resource, see the notes below about the correct resource group to choose from

 - Also, once you select the correct resource group the **region** will be defaulted (populated) with the right value